noetl/noetl/tests/fixtures/playbooks/api_integration/auth0/README.md

 ## Overview

-The Auth0 integration enables user authentication and authorization for the noetl-gateway, allowing clients to connect and execute playbooks based on their roles and permissions.
+The Auth0 integration enables user authentication and authorization for the gateway, allowing clients to connect and execute playbooks based on their roles and permissions.
 All backend functionality is managed through playbooks.

 ## Architecture

 ```
-Client → noetl-gateway → Auth0 (authentication) → noetl-server (playbook execution)
+Client → gateway → Auth0 (authentication) → noetl-server (playbook execution)
                     ↓
               auth schema (user tracking, roles, playbook permissions)
 ```